 - Adrenal System: Taking regular time out from stressful schedules to meditate, relax and step away from the constant chatter of thoughts that can manifest in the body and cause health issues, will reduce the stimulation and release of adrenal hormones.
 Focus on sleep and relaxation where possible, to balance out this system that is abused by the modern way of life.

 - Gut and Digestive Health: This system is also related to the adrenal system and vice versa.
 Poor dietary choices and gut health such as parasites, dysbiosis, leaky gut etc will lead to inflammation that will suppress the production of hormones throughout the body, creating a stress response, which in turn can lead to a cascade of autoimmune related disorders and a poorly functioning immune system.

-- Detoxification: Increasing sources of Folate (Folic Acid), vitamin B6 and B12 will help with the detoxification pathways in the liver and gall bladder.
-These are found in foods such as fish, eggs, walnuts, leafy green vegetables and liver itself.
+- Detoxification: Increasing sources of Folate (Folic Acid), vitamin B6 and B12 will help with the detoxification pathways in the liver

 - Essential Fatty Acid Balance: Improving the intake and ratio of long chain omega 3(EPA and DHA) derived from oily fish and algal sources to omega 6’s can help reduce inflammation in the body.
 This can be bought on by an excessive omega 6 to omega 3 ratio, which can also lead to the blocking of hormone receptor sites.
 Omega 3 (EPA and DHA) also improves insulin sensitivity and glucose tolerance.